| |

 In our last home, we lived in a neighborhood with an HOA.
 We were only allowed to use 1 of 8 approved front door colors, which we still had to get permission to change a month in advance.

 When we moved, I vowed to paint my front door whatever color I wanted, when I wanted.
-Well, in 3 years, I’ve only painted it once and it was a bit of a fail.
+Well, in 3 years, I’ve only painted it once and it was a bit of a failure.

 Today, I’m sharing some tips on how to paint an exterior door to add instant curb appeal.
 In less than a day, your house will look updated!